leminsc8er/jdstream/README.md

 # jdstream
-JavsScript/Plugin for JD2 to stream some media/Part-Archiv by download.
+JavsScript/Plugin for JDownloader to stream some media/Part-Archiv-File while downloading